Pat-Vdv/Aude/doc/questions.md

 # Quiz & Questions

-Aude includes an extensive framework to help create and design quizzes, and their questions.
+Aude includes an extensive framework to help create and design questions, and assemble them to create quizzes or exercises.

 ## Question Structure
 Every category of question is represented by a class that inherits ```Question```, which defines the basic functionality of a question.